BehaviorTree/btcpp_website/docs/learn-the-basics/BT_basics.md

 it returns SUCCESS too.

 1. The first tick sets the Sequence node to RUNNING (orange).
-2. Sequence tick the first child, "OpenDoor", that eventually returns SUCCESS.
+2. Sequence ticks the first child, "OpenDoor", that eventually returns SUCCESS.
 3. As a result, the second child "Walk" and later "CloseDoor" are ticked.
 4. Once the last child is completed, the entire Sequence